School of Engineering

 For students who wish to enhance their graduate education with study in other fields of inquiry, the School of Engineering offers a dual MSE/MBA (Master of Science in Engineering/Master of Business Administration) degree.
 For engineers whose work touches upon environmental issues, programs in chemical engineering, civil engineering, and engineering management feature an option environmental engineering component.

-Certificate programs, which blend theory and practice in land development and technology management, are also available.
+A certificate program, which blends theory and practice in land development, is also available.

 All graduate programs are offered in the evening.
 Students can choose to complete the program full-time or while working.
 Most full-time students complete their graduate degree within two calendar years.
 Part-time students move at the pace allowed by their personal obligations, career goals, and professional commitments.